18C.2.1 Trends in use in Australia

 As heated tobacco products cannot be legally sold in Australia (see Section 18C.5), the prevalence of use among Australians is likely extremely low; there are no current estimates available.

-In England in 2017, awareness and ever use of heated tobacco products were very rare.
-Among the 2,185 last year smokers that were surveyed for the Smoking Toolkit Study, four reported using heated tobacco products in recent quit attempts, six reported use to help cut down the amount smoked, one reported use in situations where smoking is prohibited, and none reported use for any other reason.
+Awareness and ever use of heated tobacco products were also very rare in England in 2017.
+Among the 2,185 last year smokers that were surveyed for the Smoking Toolkit Study for that year,6 four reported using heated tobacco products in recent quit attempts, six reported use to help cut down the amount smoked, one reported use in situations where smoking is prohibited, and none reported use for any other reason.
 Among never and long-term ex-smokers (n=9,777), five said they were using heated tobacco products.

 1. Tabuchi T, Kiyohara K, Hoshino T, Bekki K, Inaba Y, et al. Awareness and use of electronic cigarettes and heat-not-burn tobacco products in Japan.
 Addiction, 2015.
 Available from: http://www.ncbi.nlm.nih.gov/pubmed/26566956